rastapasta/transition-forms/README.md

 Registration forms for events hosted by the non-profit Transition movement.

+## ToDos

+* Calculation/Summary: implement free accomodation for kids and volunteers
+* General: forward / back navigation respecting the new travel dates page
+* Upload: actually... send the mail out to the team :)

-## How to do a local build?
+## How to work on it?

-You will need the following things properly installed on your computer.
+Get the following things up and running in your environment

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)